TheOdinProject/curriculum/react/getting_started_with_react/passing_data_between_components/passing_data_between_components.md

 ```
 As you can see, we now only need to supply prop values to `Button` when rendering within `App` if they differ from the default values defined on `Button.defaultProps`.

-Hopefully you can now understand from the examples in this lesson, just how incredibly useful props are for writing reusable and customisable React components.
+Hopefully you can now understand from the examples in this lesson, just how incredibly useful props are for writing reusable and customizable React components.
 You can even pass functions as props!
 However, we are still only scratching the surface of what React can offer us.
 Continue on to the next section to learn even more!

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

 1. Read through the React Docs Beta on [Passing Props to a Component](https://beta.reactjs.org/learn/passing-props-to-a-component).
-Make sure to edit the code examples and experiment with differnt prop values.
+Make sure to edit the code examples and experiment with different prop values.
 </div>

 ### Knowledge Check